Skip to content

 rfactor: Scaling factor for supersampling.
 Defaults to 2.

-downscaler: Downscaler used for undoing the upscaling done by the supersampler.
-Defaults to `Point`.
+downscaler: Downscaler used for undoing the upscaling done by the supersampler if `sp` is not specified.

 mod: Ensures the supersampled resolution is a multiple of this value.
 Defaults to 4.